tylerneylon/pumba/markdown/parse7.md

 `add_rules_to_mode()` method.
 As a bonus, the method also ensures that each rule has a consistently-set `name` key.

-We haven't seen any rule definitions yet, although previous methods have used the `rule.items` table and the `rule.kind` string.
+We haven't seen any official rule data yet, although previous methods have used the `rule.items` table and the `rule.kind` string.
 Some concrete rule data will be given below.